The Fuchsia RFC process has evolved from the following RFCs:

 Once you have created a CL containing the first draft of your RFC, you are ready to iterate on your idea with the appropriate stakeholders.
 Hopefully you will have already discovered most the appropriate stakeholders as part of socializing your idea, but you are very likely to discover additional stakeholders at this stage.
 RFC author(s) should request from the FEC to identify all stakeholders early in the process, thus reducing the likelihood of a surprise at the submission step.

-Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" or "CC" fields in the CL, as you would for a normal code review.
-In addition, you may email your CL to email@example.com soliciting additional feedback.
+Mechanically, you should invite stakeholders to provide feedback on your RFC by adding them to the "Reviewers" (for stakeholders whose +1 is required) or "CC" fields (for "consulted" stakeholders) in the CL, as you would for a normal code review.
+In addition, you may email your CL to firstname.lastname@example.org soliciting additional feedback.
 The stakeholders should provide you feedback by leaving comments on your RFC in the code review tool.

-If the discussion is too complex for the code review tool, consider scheduling a meeting with the relevant stakeholders to have a more efficient discussion.
+If the discussion is too complex for the code review tool or is taking longer than you would like, consider scheduling a meeting with the relevant stakeholders to have a more efficient discussion.
 After the meeting, you must post a summary of the meeting in a comment on the CL so that people who were not at the meeting can understand what was discussed during the meeting.

-If the discussion becomes contentious, please escalate to one of the RFC Editors.
-The Eng Council can help move the discussion forward, for example by providing additional structure to the discussion or moving the discussion to another forum.
+If the discussion becomes contentious or if you have difficulty getting feedback from a stakeholder, please let your faciliator know.
+Your faciliator can help move the discussion forward, for example by providing additional structure to the discussion or moving the discussion to another forum, such as a synchronous meeting or an engineering review.
 Regardless of how the discussion proceeds, the results of any off-CL discussion must be captured in the CL, often by posting a summary of the discussion as a CL comment.